nwg-piotr/nwg-dock-hyprland/README.md

 ### `-r` for just Resident

 No hotspot will be created.
-To show/hide the dock, bind the `exec nwg-dock` command to some key or button.
+To show/hide the dock, bind the `exec nwg-dock-hyprland` command to some key or button.
 How about the `Menu` key, which is usually useless?

 Re-execution of the same command hides the dock.
-If a resident instance found, the `nwg-dock` command w/o arguments sends `SIGUSR1` to it.
-Actually `pkill -USR1 nwg-dock` could be used instead.
+If a resident instance found, the `nwg-dock-hyprland` command w/o arguments sends `SIGUSR1` to it.
+Actually `pkill -USR1 nwg-dock-hyprland` could be used instead.
 This also works in autohiDe mode.

 Re-execution of the command with the `-d` or `-r` argument won't kill the running instance.
 If the dock is running residently, another instance will just exit with 0 code.
-In case you'd like to terminate it anyway, you need to `pkill -f nwg-dock`.
+In case you'd like to terminate it anyway, you need to `pkill -f nwg-dock-hyprland`.

 *NOTE: you need to kill the running instance before reloading Hyprland, if you've just changed the arguments you auto-start the dock with.*